 For more information and to request sample envelopes, visit fisheriesireland.ie/salmonscales.

-Ballycotton Big Fish contest off
+Ballycotton Big Fish tournament off

 Good fishing in Mayo

-David Walsh commemorative eventuality on Lough Mask
+David Walsh memorial event on Lough Mask